sabari2018/PDL_2020-2021_GR5/EVALUATION.md

 #### Pictures problems

 When a Wikipedia table contains pictures, there is the same probleme for attributes.
-The extractor take pictures attributes and writes them on CSV cell.
+The extractor takes pictures attributes and writes them on CSV cell.

 For example, in a good part of the next table, the value is the dimension of Wikipedia pictures :